ChobBri/nand2tetris-cpp-impl/README.md

 <!-- Nand2Tetris -->
 ## Nand2Tetris

-Nand2Tetris is an epic 12-part project to building a 16-bit computer (Hack platform) and a software application (Jack application) targetting the Hack platform.
+Nand2Tetris is an epic 12-part project for building a 16-bit computer (Hack platform) and a software application (Jack application) targetting the Hack platform.

-The project is split into two parts where part 1-6 focuses on Hardware and 7-12 focuses on Software.
+The project is split into two parts where parts 1-6 focus on Hardware and 7-12 focus on Software.

 **Hardware:**